Holistic Explainable AI (H-XAI): Extending Transparency Beyond Developers in AI-Driven Decision Making: Case Studies

 \textbf{C. AI Models Considered.} Our goal is not to benchmark forecasting performance but to analyze and explain model behavior.
 So rather than selecting the most competitive models, we chose two representative ones from the models used in \cite{lakkaraju2024timeseries}: \textbf{MOMENT}, an open-source, time-series-specific foundation model, and \textbf{Gemini}, a general-purpose foundation model, both of which are easily accessible.
 We also use \textbf{ARIMA}, a statistical time-series forecasting model, as an additional baseline.

-We present three scenarios in \textit{H-XAI} and apply them to address questions posed by different types of stakeholders: a regulatory official (Figure \ref{fig:ts-e2}), a retail investor (Figure \ref{fig:ts-e1}), and a data scientist within an operational organization (Figure \ref{fig:ts-e3} in the appendix).
+We present three scenarios in \textit{H-XAI} and apply them to address questions posed by different types of stakeholders: a regulatory official (Figure \ref{fig:ts-e2}), a retail investor (Figure \ref{fig:ts-e1}), and a data scientist within an operational organization (Figure \ref{fig:ts-e3}).